firetom5900/RepoIndex/README.md

 In my role with Microsoft I publish a lot of source code for workshops and hackathons.
 I can't keep track of everything.
 This repo is a listing of all of my public-facing repos on both github and git.davewentzel.com.

-## Why github and gitlab?

-I'm often asked why I use github and git.davewentzel.com (which is gitlab).
-Github has only had unlimited private repos since about late 2018.
-Using self-hosted gitlab with google apps oauth2 integration was a great way to share code securely with customers when I was consultant.
-I've been using gitlab since about 2011 when I needed a pragmatic way to learn Ruby.
-Since then I've been a contributor to gitlab.

 ## Public Source Code